pchev/ccdciel/library/raw/Readme.txt

 a pointer to the raw data.
 The rest of the processing is in the Pascal code.

-This procedure is tested with "LibRaw 201910 snapshot" it may require adjustement with another version.
+This procedure is tested with "LibRaw 0.20.0" it may require adjustement with another version.

 LINUX:
 ======